Sino-Pakistan Agreement: Issue and result

 In 1959, Pakistan became concerned that Chinese maps showed areas of Pakistan in China.
-In 1961, Ayub Khan sent a formal note to China, there was no reply.
+In 1961, Pakistani President Ayub Khan sent a formal note to China, with no reply.

 After Pakistan voted to grant China a seat in the United Nations, the Chinese withdrew the disputed maps in January 1962, agreeing to enter border talks in March.
 The willingness of the Chinese to enter the agreement was welcomed by the people of Pakistan.
 Negotiations between the nations officially began on October 13, 1962, and resulted in an agreement being signed on 2 March 1963.
 It was signed by foreign ministers Chen Yi for the Chinese and Zulfikar Ali Bhutto for the Pakistani.

+Map 2: Official alignment of the Government of Pakistan in 1962 as per the Ministry of External Affairs of the Indian Government.
+The border is in the extreme north and is depicted as a dotted line with the caption Alignment Official Pakistan Map 1962.
+According to the Indian Government, in 1962 Pakistan's defacto line of control lay north of 1963 demarcation by some 1,000 miles square, but 1,600 miles square south of the "traditional border", which it regarded as border of Kashmir with China.

 China was accommodating to Pakistan's positions during the negotiations.
-For example, according to Pakistani diplomat Abdul Sattar, after the border alignment was already agreed, the Pakistan side realized that grazing lands falling on the Chinese side had historically been used by inhabitants of Hunza.
+For example, according to Pakistani diplomat Abdul Sattar, after the border alignment was already agreed, the Pakistan side realised that grazing lands falling on the Chinese side had historically been used by inhabitants of Hunza.
 Zhou Enlai agreed to amend the boundary to add 750 square miles to the Pakistan side to preserve this historic use.
-China's accommodating approach in the negotiations was motivated not just by the desire to resolve boundary issues; China also wanted to demonstrate its desire for calm borders, its peaceful intentions generally, and China wanted to use a successful conclusion to the boundary issues with Pakistan to portray its border issues with India as a result of India's intransigence.

-The agreement resulted in China and Pakistan each withdrawing from about 750 sqmi of territory, and a boundary on the basis of the 1899 British Note to China as modified by Lord Curzon in 1905.
-Indian writers have insisted that in this transaction, Pakistan surrendered approximately 2050 sqmi of territory to China (to which they believe it had no right in the first place).
+China's accommodating approach in the negotiations was motivated not just by the desire to resolve boundary issues; China also wanted to demonstrate its desire for calm borders, its peaceful intentions generally, and to use a successful conclusion to the boundary issues with Pakistan to portray its border issues with India as a result of India's intransigence.
+The agreement resulted in China and Pakistan each withdrawing from about 750 sqmi of territory, and a boundary on the basis of the 1899 British Note to China as modified by Lord Curzon in 1905 (known as Macartney–MacDonald Line).
+Indian writers have insisted that in this transaction, Pakistan surrendered approximately 2050 sqmi of territory to China (to which they claim it had no right in the first place).
+India based its claim over the more expansive Ardagh–Johnson Line of 1865.
 The claim given up by Pakistan was the area north of the Uprang Jilga River which also included the Raksam Plots where the Mir of Hunza had enjoyed taxing and grazing rights throughout much of the late 19th century as part of agreements with Chinese authorities in Sinkiang.
-Despite this, sovereignty over area was never challenged by the Mir of Hunza, the British or the State of Jammu and Kashmir.
+However, the Chinese sovereignty over area was never challenged by the Mir of Hunza, the British or the State of Jammu and Kashmir, and by 1936 the British government had abandoned its claim in Raksam.